GlassCactus/OpenGL-Renderer/README.md

 # Specular Normalization
 I'll add more to this later, but for now screenshots and references for where I learned about this stuff are listed at the bottom of the README.<br /><br />
 **Tl:dr version:** By including a normalization constant in the specular component of the BRDF, we can modify how the intensity of the specular reflection scales with the angle.
 This lets the total output of light stay constant, but it would be inaccurate to say that energy is being conserved.
-This isn't a PBR method, but it's pretty damn good and cheap.
+This isn't a PBR method, but it's pretty damn good and cheap.<br /><br />
 ![Spec P norm 1 -](https://github.com/GlassCactus/OpenGL-Renderer/assets/86325057/fff83fd8-b8c0-48b5-bdc9-250fc4a10a9c)
 ![Spec P norm 2 - Copy](https://github.com/GlassCactus/OpenGL-Renderer/assets/86325057/a8132ca1-cfaa-417b-8d4e-190d6ceeaceb)
 ![Spec P norm 3 - Copy](https://github.com/GlassCactus/OpenGL-Renderer/assets/86325057/8ede7975-1161-4461-8a42-c615c9d51123)